-4.3 Questionnaires issued by the Bureau should be limited to the required technical and operational characteristics to perform the necessary studies, unless such questionnaires stem from a decision of a WRC or RRC.
+5.3 Questionnaires issued by the Bureau should be limited to the required technical and operational characteristics to perform the necessary studies, unless such questionnaires stem from a decision of a WRC or RRC.

+5.4 The Director shall issue, including in electronic form, information that will include CPM preparatory documents and final Reports.

+6 The Special Committee for Regulatory and Procedural Matters

+6.1 The functions and working methods of the Special Committee for Regulatory and Procedural Matters are contained in Resolution ITU-R 38.

+7 The Coordination Committee for Vocabulary

+7.1 The functions and working methods of the Coordination Committee for Vocabulary are contained in Resolution ITU-R 36.

+8 Other considerations

-5 Coordination among Study Groups, Sectors and with other international organizations
+8.1 Coordination among Study Groups, Sectors and with other international organizations

-5.1 Meetings of Study Group Chairmen and Vice-Chairmen
+8.1.1 Meetings of Study Group Chairmen and Vice-Chairmen

-When the need arises, the Director will call a meeting of the Chairmen and Vice-Chairmen of Study Groups and may invite Chairmen and Vice-Chairmen of Working Parties.
+After each Radiocommunication Assembly, as well as when the need arises, the Director will call a meeting of the Chairmen and Vice-Chairmen of Study Groups and may invite Chairmen and Vice-Chairmen of Working Parties and other subordinate groups.
 At the discretion of the Director, other experts may be invited on an ex-officio basis.
-The purpose of the meeting is to ensure the most effective conduct and coordination of the work of the Study Groups, in particular to avoid duplication of work between several Study Groups.
+The purpose of the meeting is to ensure the most effective conduct and coordination of the work of the Study Groups, in particular regarding studies in response to relevant ITU-R Resolutions, with the view to avoid duplication of work between several Study Groups.
 The Director shall serve as Chairman of this meeting.
-If appropriate, such meetings could be by electronic means, such as telephone or video conferences or using the Internet.
-However, a one-day face-to-face meeting every two years shall be organized preceding a RAG meeting.
+If appropriate, such meetings could be held by electronic means, such as telephone or video conferences or using the Internet.

-5.2 Liaison Rapporteurs
+8.1.2 Liaison Rapporteurs

-Coordination between Study Groups may be ensured by the appointment of Study Group Liaison Rapporteurs to participate in the work of the other Study Groups or with Study Groups of the other two Sectors.
+Coordination between Study Groups may be ensured by the appointment of Study Group Liaison Rapporteurs to participate in the work of the other Study Groups, the Coordination Committee for Vocabulary or relevant groups of the other two Sectors.

-5.3 Intersector Coordination Groups
+8.1.3 Intersector Groups

 In specific instances, complementary work on certain topics may be conducted by Study Groups in the Radiocommunication Sector, as well as in the Telecommunication Standardization Sector, and the Telecommunication Development Sector.
-In such circumstances, it may be agreed between the two Sectors or among the three Sectors to establish an Intersector Coordination Group (ICG).
-For details on this process see Resolutions ITU-R 6 and ITU-R 7.
+In such circumstances, it may be agreed between the two Sectors or among the three Sectors to establish an Intersector Coordination Group (ICG) or an Intersector Rapporteur Group (IRG).
+For details on these groups, see Resolutions ITU-R 6 and ITU-R 7.

-5.4 Other international organizations
+8.1.4 Other international organizations